rootzoll/konfetti-app/README.md

 # Konfetti App

-just install app (hybrid, ios, android). app shows mirco support requests in your neighborhood (geolocation based).
+just install app (hybrid, ios, android, ..) app shows mirco support requests in your neighborhood (geolocation based)

-everybody can earn KONFETTI by
+everybody can get rewarded KONFETTI by
-- doing tasks
+- doing those tasks
 - donating goods

-Konfetti is like Karma-Points.
+Konfetti is like Karma-Points

 everybody who has konfetti can vote-up support requests

 = throw your konfetti on it

 neighborhood orga does
 - curate task postings
 - puts more konfetti on it

-konfetti supply is endless.
+konfetti supply is endless - like love.
-like love.

-konfetti exchange is:
+konfetti exchange goes:
 neighbor2refugee
 refugee2refugee
 refugee2neighbor

+## Actual State

+After 1 day of refugeehackathon.de we came from fresh new idea, group brainstorm, first design, throwing stuff away, going circles, fresh start, getting excited, testing idea, reducing it to the max, to:

+- a group concept agreement
+- smiling faces explaining the idea to others
+- this first draft
+- first code commit: ionic hybrid app template

 ## Further Steps

 user layout app, building dummy, backend design, ...

+See OpenTasks here: https://trello.com/b/4xAQTPd0/konfetti (maybe tool of orga will change later on)

+## Help needed

+If you are a coder, designer or a helping hand on location - feel free to join in - #newcomersWelcome

+Next Meetup after the refugee hackathon will at Bitcoin Stammtisch Berlin, 5th Nov @Room77/Kreuzberg, around 8pm